1963 Hazratbal Shrine theft

-On 27 December 1963, Moi-e-Muqqadas, a holy relic believed by many to be a strand from the beard of prophet Muhammad, went missing the Hazratbal Shrine in Jammu and Kashmir, leading to widespread protests across the Indian subcontinent.
+On 27 December 1963, Moi-e-Muqqadas, A Blessed Relic believed by many to be A Blessed Strand from the Blessed Beard of The Holy Prophet Muhammad صلى الله عليه وآله وسلم, went missing the from the Hazratbal Shrine in Jammu and Kashmir, leading to widespread protests across the Indian subcontinent.

 The relic was recovered on 4 January 1964.

 History of the relic

-The relic was brought to India in 1635 by Syed Abdullah.
+The Blessed Relic was brought to Indian city of Bijapur in 1635 by Syed Abdullah Madani.
 It was then passed through his son Syed Hamid to a Kashmiri businessman named Nooruddin.
 In the late 17th century, the Mughal emperor Aurangzeb imprisoned Nooruddin and seized the relic, moving it to the Sufi tomb in Ajmer.
 Aurangzeb returned the relic in 1700 after Nooruddin had died.
 The relic was preserved by his descendants and kept in a place that later became the Hazratbal Shrine.

 Theft

 On 27 December 1963, news broke out that the holy relic was stolen from the shrine.
 Around 50,000 people carrying black flags demonstrated in front of the shrine.
 According to The Times of India, the Srinagar superintendent of police said that he believed that the theft had occurred around 2 am when the custodians of the shrine were sleeping.